Flashback to 2014: I was fresh out of university working in a 9-5 job that I grew to majorly dislike.

-Flash forward to 2016: I was a few years out of university, working in a 9-5 job that was in a completely different field to anything I’d done before and didn’t utilise my passion for writing in any way.
+Flash forward to 2016: I was a few years out of university in a 9-5 job that was in a completely different field to anything I’d done before.
+And it didn’t utilise my passion for writing in any way.

-One of my bosses was a bully, the other one turned a blind eye and I was constantly getting ill from the constant stress of working in a toxic environment.
-I was struggling to work in an office where you felt like you were walking on eggshells every day and everybody was severely unhappy.
-I wanted out.
+One of my bosses was a bully, the other one turned a blind eye and I was constantly getting ill from the stress of working in a toxic environment.

 Therefore, I decided to inject joy back into my life more once.
 I decided to take a year off to travel the world again.